Sk16er/gradio_ass/README.md

 ## About the Project 💡

-This repository provides a **Gradio-based Assistant** that allows you to build and deploy interactive web interfaces for your Python applications.
+This repository provides a **SGABS** that allows you to build and deploy interactive web interfaces for your Python applications.
 Whether you're working on machine learning models, data analysis, or any other backend logic, Gradio makes it easy to create user-friendly interfaces with minimal code.

 Gradio is an open-source Python library that simplifies the process of creating customizable UI components.
 With just a few lines of code, you can create interfaces for your models and share them with others.